-This project will separate traffic on Route 29 from traffic on Rio Road by replacing the current at-grade intersection with a grade-separated intersection.
+This project separated traffic on Route 29 from traffic on Rio Road by replacing the current at-grade intersection with a grade-separated intersection.

-Rio Road will remain at roughly the current grade while Route 29 will be reconstructed to separate through traffic and local traffic exiting at Rio Road.
+Rio Road will remain at roughly the current grade while Route 29 was reconstructed to separate through traffic and local traffic exiting at Rio Road.

-Four through lanes (two each direction) will be constructed underneath Rio Road to carry traffic with destinations north or south of Rio Road.
-Local lanes will be built to the outside of the through lanes so traffic with local destinations can leave Route 29 onto Rio Road or access the businesses near the intersection.
+Four through lanes (two each direction) were constructed underneath Rio Road to carry traffic with destinations north or south of Rio Road.
+Local lanes were built to the outside of the through lanes so traffic with local destinations can leave Route 29 onto Rio Road or access the businesses near the intersection.

-The project is included in the Route 29 Solutions projects and is advancing through construction as part of a design-build contract that also includes the widening of Route 29 between Route 643 (Polo Grounds Road) and Route 1719 (Towncenter Drive) and construction of an 2.3 mile-long extension of Berkmar Drive from its current end at Route 1438 (Hilton Heights Road) north to Route 1719 (Towncenter Drive).
+The project was included in the Route 29 Solutions projects and advanced through construction as part of a design-build contract that also included the widening of Route 29 between Route 643 (Polo Grounds Road) and Route 1719 (Towncenter Drive) and construction of an 2.3 mile-long extension of Berkmar Drive from its current end at Route 1438 (Hilton Heights Road) north to Route 1719 (Towncenter Drive).

-Construction began in summer 2015 and will be completed no later than Dec.
+Construction began in summer 2015 and was completed Dec.
 2, 2016.
-Construction that restricts movement on Rio Road through the intersection must be done between May 23 and Sept.
+Construction that restricts movement on Rio Road through the intersection was to be done between May 23 and Sept.
 2, 2016.
-During that time, Rio Road will be closed to through traffic and left turns at the Route 29 intersection.The Rio Road intersection must be reopened to all traffic movements no later than Sept.
+During that time, Rio Road was closed to through traffic and left turns at the Route 29 intersection.The Rio Road intersection was reopened to all traffic movements no later than Sept.
 2, 2016.

-Four lanes in each direction on Route 29, and two lanes in each direction on Rio Road, will be maintained during construction except during the period between May 23 and Sept.
+Four lanes in each direction on Route 29, and two lanes in each direction on Rio Road, were maintained during construction, except during the period between May 23 and Sept.
 2, 2016.
-During that time traffic on Rio Road will be limited to right turns onto Route 29 and traffic will not be able to cross the intersection.
-On Route 29 two southbound lanes and three northbound lanes will be maintained between 6 a.m. and 9 p.m. and right turns onto Rio Road will be allowed at all times.
+During that time, traffic on Rio Road was limited to right turns onto Route 29 and traffic was not able to cross the intersection.
+On Route 29, two southbound lanes and three northbound lanes were maintained between 6 a.m. and 9 p.m. and right turns onto Rio Road were allowed at all times.

-A temporary intersection at Route 29 and Berkmar Drive, controlled by a signal, will serve as a detour and allow traffic from Berkmar to turn right or left onto Route 29 and travel north or south to Rio Road and businesses along Route 29 north or south of Berkmar.
-That signal has preemption equipment that allows priority access for emergency vehicles.Traffic from Route 29 north and south will be able to access Berkmar at the temporary intersection.
+A temporary intersection at Route 29 and Berkmar Drive, controlled by a signal, served as a detour and allowed traffic from Berkmar to turn right or left onto Route 29 and travel north or south to Rio Road and businesses along Route 29 north or south of Berkmar.
+That signal had preemption equipment that allows priority access for emergency vehicles.Traffic from Route 29 north and south was able to access Berkmar at the temporary intersection.